Desert Coral: Characters

-The older twin brother of Lusia.
+Lusia's older twin brother.
 When he was little he was raised by Camu.
 He wanted Camu to teach him how to summon so he could summon a god that would destroy the world.
 He accomplished that when he summoned Naoto.
 When Lusia was kidnapped by Elphis he went to their lair and traded places with Lusia with the help of Levinas, because Lusia was going to be killed.
 He is killed by Levinas after becoming poisoned by hate.